hatninja/AOLS2/README.md

 **/steno** -
 Toggles steno mode.
 Steno mode fixes common capitialization and punctuation errors.
 It also hides messages in double brackets.

-**/accumulate** -
-Toggles accumulate mode.
-Accumulate mode collects all a character's messages into a single one.

 **/rejoin** -
 Reconnects you as your ghost player if it exists.